1. Isn't my GPA likely to suffer if I take Honors Courses?

 The basic difference between Honors courses and regular courses isn't workload but the approach taken to the material.
 Overall, Honors course workloads are typical of good, solid courses university-wide.

-4. If I leave the Honors Program later, do my credits still count?
+4. If I leave Honors later, do my credits still count?

 Honors courses remain on your transcript as Honors courses; they still satisfy other university requirements (e.g. Gen Ed requirements) that they satisfied when you took them.

-5. Can I take Honors courses if I am not in the program?
+5. Can I take Honors courses if I am not enrolled as an Honors student?

-With rare exceptions, no. Access to Honors seminars is a privilege of program participation.
-Students who want to sign up for courses but not in the the program are prevented from doing so.
+With rare exceptions, no. Access to Honors seminars is a privilege of membership in the Honors College.
+Students who want to sign up for courses but who are not enrolled are prevented from doing so.

 6. Why should I take Honors courses?

-7. How do I know if I am an Honors student?
+9. How do I know if I can make it as an Honors student?